 - Collision with a train

-- Crash with some other object
+- Crash into another object

 - Crash with an animal